When our legs are swollen or we have other skin problems, our legs can sometimes become hot, inflamed (red) and tender.

 - Pain or tenderness

-- Increased temperature in the area – the skin will feel ‘hot’
+- Increased temperature in the area – the skin will feel ‘hot’ or like it’s burning

 These symptoms can happen any time our lower legs and feet are swollen.
 They can also happen if you have other skin conditions.
 Typically, in addition to these symptoms, cellulitis will make you feel unwell or give you “flu-like” symptoms such as fever, tiredness and aching.
 You might start feeling unwell a few days before the cellulitis appears.